-\item The drift, delay, diffusion and coupling functions are regular with respect to space variables $(r,r')\in \Gamma^2$ (at least measurable, in practice generally assumed continuous). \end{enumerate} Let us first state the following proposition ensuring well-posedness of the network system under the assumptions of the section: \begin{proposition} Let $(X^0_t)_{t\in[-\tau,0]}$ a square integrable process with values in $E^N$.
-Under the assumptions of the section, there exists a unique strong solution to the network equations \eqref{eq:NetworkSpace} with initial condition $X^0$, which is square integrable and defined for all times. \end{proposition}
+\item[(H5)] The drift, delay, diffusion and coupling functions are regular with respect to space variables $(r,r')\in\Gamma^2$ (at least measurable, in practice generally assumed continuous). \end{longlist}

+Let us first state the following proposition ensuring well-posedness of the network system under the assumptions of the section:

+\begin{proposition} Let $(X^0_t)_{t\in[-\tau,0]}$ a square integrable process with values in~$E^N$.
+Under the assumptions of the section, there exists a unique strong solution to the network equations (\ref{eqNetworkSpace}) with initial condition $X^0$, which is square integrable and defined for all times. \end{proposition}

-The proof of this proposition is a direct application of Da Prato~\cite{da-prato:92} as used by Mao~\cite{mao:02}, and essentially uses the same arguments as those of the proof theorem~\ref{thm:ExistenceUniquenessSpace}.
-The interested reader is invited to follow the steps of the demonstration of that theorem to prove proposition~\ref{pro:ExistenceUniquenessNetwork}.
+The proof of this proposition is a direct application of Da Prato~\cite{da-prato92} as used by Mao~\cite{mao02}, and essentially uses the same arguments as those\vadjust{\goodbreak} of the proof Theorem~\ref{thmExistenceUniquenessSpace}.
+The interested reader is invited to follow the steps of the demonstration of that theorem to prove Proposition~\ref{proExistenceUniquenessNetwork}.

 We are interested in the limit of such systems as the number of neurons $N$ goes to infinity, under the neural field limit condition.